Milkshiift/GoofCord/README.md

 * Install with prebuilt binaries from the [releases](https://github.com/Milkshiift/GoofCord/releases/latest) page.
 Choose `GoofCord-Setup-<YOUR ARCHITECTURE>.exe` for an installer, or
 `GoofCord-<VERSION>-win-<YOUR ARCHITECTURE>.zip` to manually unpack into a directory of your choice.
+* For Windows 7/8 you can use [this](https://github.com/Alex313031/GoofCord-Win7) fork.

 ### Linux 🐧